 This also means that for any new project that involves prototype testing or industry procedures, you will have to consider and evaluate the hazardous scenarios to find reliable protection.

 Since 2002, our shielding products have had a perfect track record of protection.
-Every new design is based on existing test data in our blast testing database, and for those solutions that fall outside existing parameters, we conduct additional testing to bolster our testing database.
+Every new design is based on existing test data in our blast testing archive, and for those solutions that fall outside existing parameters, we conduct additional testing to bolster our testing archive.

 Although achieving absolute safety is impossible, considering potential threats in your workplace will help reduce risks so your projects and all types of procedures can be done without incidents.